Top 5 Rentals for School Carnivals

 Just like with the slide, I recommend getting a dual lane so the kids can race and you can move more kids through in a given time.

-The most popular rentals are High Striker and the Milk Bottle Toss.
+The most popular rentals are Ring Toss and the Milk Bottle Toss.
 Note: I think this is a great place to save money and put parents to work.
-Let them get creative with cake walks, bobbing for apples, face paint, etc. Check out these ideas on Pinterest.
+Let them get creative with cake walks, bobbing for apples, face paint, etc.

 Popcorn machines, Cotton Candy Machine and Funnel Cake Fryers are by far the most popular.
 Another fun thing to do is get a food truck to come to the school.
 I like doing this because it is one less thing the organizers have to worry about.
 Check out our recent blog on the Top 10 Austin Food Trucks.

 Making Your Event Unique